WeblateOrg/weblate/docs/formats.rst

 Whitespace and newlines in XLIFF
 ++++++++++++++++++++++++++++++++

-Generally the XML formats do not differentiate between types or ammounts of whitespace.
+Generally the XML formats do not differentiate between types or amounts of whitespace.
 If you want to keep it, you have to add the ``xml:space="preserve"`` flag to the unit.